Max Planck Research Groups

 There are two types of Max Planck Research Groups: Institute-specific and open-topic Groups.
 If Max Planck Institutes have the budget required, they can offer the first type.
 These Max Planck Research Groups are then usually thematically linked to the Institute concerned.

 In addition, the Max Planck Society funds and calls for applications for open-topic Max Planck Research Groups.
-The appointment of all Max Plank Research Group Leaders is subject to a rigorous selection procedure which is coordinated centrally.
-In the case of open-topic Research Groups, there is a fixed number of positions especially designated for female scientists.
+The appointment of all Max Planck Research Group Leaders is subject to a rigorous selection procedure which is coordinated centrally.

 Making an application

 The procedure for applications called for centrally for open-topic Max Planck Research Groups is explained under “Frequently asked questions”.
-The call for applications generally takes place once a year in the autumn.
+The call for applications generally takes place once a year.
 It is published on the careers section of the Max Planck Society website, as well as in international specialist publications and on employment websites specialized in scientific job opportunities.

 Cooperation with the Technical University of Munich